awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 + Time of the API call
 + Source IP address of the API caller
 + Request parameters
-+ Response elements returned by the AWS service\.
++ Response elements returned by the AWS service

-CloudTrail provides a history of AWS API calls for an account, including API calls made via the AWS Management Console, AWS SDKs, command\-line tools, and higher\-level AWS services such as AWS CloudFormation\.
+CloudTrail provides a history of AWS API calls for an account, including API calls made from the AWS Management Console, AWS SDKs, command\-line tools\.
+The history also includes API calls from higher\-level AWS services such as AWS CloudFormation\.

 The AWS API call history produced by CloudTrail enables security analysis, resource change tracking, and compliance auditing\.
 Multi\-Region trails also provide the following benefits\.
-+ multi\-Region trail helps to detect unexpected activity occurring in otherwise unused Regions
++ A multi\-Region trail helps to detect unexpected activity occurring in otherwise unused Regions\.
-+ A multi\-Region trail ensures that Global Service Logging is enabled for a trail by default\.
-Global Service Logging records events generated by AWS global services\.
++ A multi\-Region trail ensures that global service event logging is enabled for a trail by default\.
+Global service event logging records events generated by AWS global services\.
 + For a multi\-Region trail, management events for all read and write operations ensure that CloudTrail records management operations on all of an AWS account’s resources\.

 ### Remediation<a name="cloudtrail-1-remediation"></a>